 Do you plan on visiting multiple National Parks, staying at several KOA campgrounds or touring multiple big-name attractions in your destination city?
 You can save by purchasing a pass.
 Plus, seniors and children may be eligible for free or reduced-rate passes.
 Check for passes and discounts on those passes to save money on your next road trip.

 The National Park Service and many state or regional park associations will sell you an annual pass at a price equivalent to a few entrance fees.
-For example, the NPS annual pass costs $80, but park entrance fees to Bryce Canyon, Arches and Zion are $35 each.
-Hit all three in one road trip, and your pass has now paid for itself.
+Hit more than one park in one road trip or over the course of one year, and your pass has now paid for itself.

 In addition, veterans and active-duty military, seniors, U.S. citizens with permanent disabilities and fourth graders are all eligible for free or discounted National Park entry or passes.